UMN-EGGL/HorseGeneAnnotation/_pages/Worksheet_for_Contributors.md

+---
+layout: page
+title: Worksheet for contributors
+permalink: Worksheet_for_Contributors
+---

 # WORKSHEET

 Thank you for taking the time to help participate in this project.
 As you are working through the tutorial we would like you